 For general application requirements, please click here.

 There are four options for how these 15 elective credits are distributed.
-Students who take the theology thesis option will take 9 elective credits in theology, and devote 6 credits to the thesis.
-Students who take the standard non-thesis option will take all 15 elective credits in theology courses, and complete comprehensive exams.
+Students who take the theology thesis option will take 9 elective credits in theology and devote 6 credits to the thesis (see below).
+Students who take the standard non-thesis option will take all 15 elective credits in theology courses and complete comprehensive exams.
 Students who take the education option will take 9 elective credits in theology and 6 in education (EFND 516 and EFND 521), will work with a teaching mentor in the theology department, and complete comprehensive exams.
-Students who take the Counseling options will take 9 elective credits in Theology, 6 credits in Counseling (COUN 501, and 1 chosen from among COUN 502, COUN 503, COUN 506, COUN 508, COUN 584) and will complete comprehensive exams.
+Students who take the counseling options will take 9 elective credits in theology, 6 credits in counseling (COUN 501, and 1 chosen from among COUN 502, COUN 503, COUN 506, COUN 508, COUN 584), and will complete comprehensive exams.

 As a final requirement, all students must complete a capstone experience prior to graduation.
 To fulfill this capstone requirement, students taking all their courses in the Theology department may select a thesis or non-thesis option.
 Under the thesis option, after having completed 24 hours of coursework, the student devotes his or her final 6 hours to the thesis.
 Under the non-thesis option, the student completes all of the required 30 hours of coursework.
 In his or her last semester, or subsequently, the student takes a comprehensive examination, which serves as a capstone experience.

 For additional information on the curriculum, visit the Loading...
 Catalog.